davidjohnbaker1/r2day/README.md

 # r2day

-Materials for a 2 day long crash course on R for beginners.
+This repository contains materials for a 2 day long course on R for beginners.

 ![](img/minerva-logo.png)

-* Add image to SLIDES!

-## TO DO

-* PUT IN CC STATEMENT
-* Google Slides
-* Slides for Download on github

 ## Pre-Reqs